New Study Shows Lagging Quality Improvement in Medi-Cal Managed Care

 Enrollment in Medi-Cal managed care has more than doubled since 2013, yet there have not been significant changes to the underlying structure of the program since it was established over 20 years ago.
 The new studies suggest it’s time to reconsider the different models of managed care and the role of competition.
 For example, given their track record on quality compared to public and nonprofit plans, what role should for-profit plans have in Medi-Cal managed care?
 Similarly, should the state look to encourage existing or new public plans to serve in areas where there are currently only commercial plans?

-Two forthcoming papers from CHCF, which provide deeper analysis of quality and access specifically under the geographic managed care and regional models of managed care, will offer further insights into ways DHCS might want to structure the system differently.
+Two forthcoming papers from CHCF, which provide deeper analysis of quality and access specifically under the Geographic Managed Care Model and the Regional Model of managed care, will offer further insights into ways DHCS might want to structure the system differently.
 The papers will be published in October.

 Continue to invest in delivery system transformation and in the health care workforce, especially in rural areas.